yufeih/azure-docs-sdk-node/docs-ref-services/preview/ai-form-recognizer-readme.md

   const apiKey = "<api key>";
   const client = new DocumentModelAdministrationClient(endpoint, new AzureKeyCredential(apiKey));

   // Produces an async iterable that supports paging (`PagedAsyncIterableIterator`).
-The `listModels` method will only
+The `listDocumentModels` method will only
   // iterate over model summaries, which do not include detailed schema information.
 Schema information is only returned
-  // from `getModel` as part of the full model information. const models = client.listModels();
+  // from `getDocumentModel` as part of the full model information. const models = client.listDocumentModels();
   let i = 1;
   for await (const summary of models) {
     console.log(`Model ${i++}:`, summary);